ashelkovnykov/linux/git/commitMessages.md

 ### Do Not End The Subject Line With a Period

 Trailing punctuation is unnecessary for a subject line.
-In addition, with a 50 character limit, each character is precious.
+In addition, with a 50-character limit, each character is precious.

 ### Use The Imperative Mood in The Subject Line

 The imperative mood is "spoken or written as if giving a command".
 Each of the seven rules is written in the imperative mood.
 Every git commit message should produce a valid sentence when inserted into this template:
 ```
 If applied, this commit will _________
 ```

 ### Wrap The Body at 72 Characters

-Git will never automatically wrap text.
-Therefore, users must manually mind the margin.
 72 characters is recommended so that git can indent the text while avoiding the industry standard 80-character wrap.

 ### Use The Body to Explain What and Why, Not How

 Code is generally self-explanatory regarding how changes were made.
-The body of the commit message should instead explain why the changes were made at all: the way the code worked before the change, the way it works after the change, what were the options for the solutions, and why was this solution chosen.
+The body of the commit message should instead explain why the changes were made at all: the way the code worked before the change, the way it works after the change, the other solutions available, and why was this solution chosen.

 ## Additional Commit Tips